Forgot your password?

-- Look at Last Year’s Sales Numbers
+1. Look at Last Year’s Sales Numbers

 If you use restaurant management software, you can look back to see which dishes you sold the most of this time last year and plan accordingly.
 If you offer seasonal menu items, like peppermint mochas or turkey and dressing, these are likely going to sell more than other menu items, so you’ll know to stock up.

-- Buy Ahead…and in Bulk
+2. Buy Ahead and in Bulk

-- Get Your Food Inventory Organized in Advance
+3. Get Your Food Inventory Organized in Advance

-- Take Advantage of Trends
+4. Take Advantage of Trends on Social Media

 More restaurants are offering both gluten-free options as well as vegan dishes to suit a wider range of tastes and diets.
 If you expect business to rise, you can expect demand for these types of dishes to increase, so plan ahead.

-- Train New Hires on Your Inventory Management Process
+5. Train New Hires on Your Inventory Management Process

-- Consider Having Supplies Delivered More Frequently
+6. Have Supplies Delivered More Frequently

 While it’s easy to stock up on nonperishables, that doesn’t solve the problem of meats, fruits, vegetables, and dairy.
 Talk with your supplier to see if you can increase the frequency that products are delivered if demand requires it.

 Some vendors may charge a premium for additional deliveries, so find out if that’s the case.
-The holiday season provides your restaurant with a fantastic opportunity to boost sales and profit margins…but only if you plan ahead!
+The holiday season provides your restaurant with a fantastic opportunity to boost sales and profit margins, but only if you plan ahead!

 The holidays are a perfect time to be creative with a new menu.
 It can be seasonal, or perhaps pre-fixe.
 Having a set menu will help you plan ahead and order enough ingredients to create a limited amount of dishes.
 Therefore, you’re less likely to encounter a food shortage situation.